aquasecurity/trivy/README.md

 [📖 Documentation][docs]
 </div>

 Trivy ([pronunciation][pronunciation]) is a comprehensive and versatile security scanner.
 Trivy has *scanners* that look for security issues, and *targets* where it can find those issues.

 Targets (what Trivy can scan):

 - Container Image
 - Filesystem
-- Git repository (remote)
+- Git Repository (remote)
+- Virtual Machine Image
 - Kubernetes
 - AWS